André Bloc: Carlson/Bloc Tower

 André Bloc sought to combine the disciplines of sculpture and architecture.
 The 1965 California International Sculpture Symposium's collaborative merging of art and industry echoed his notions.
 Bloc's dynamic career pushed the theoretical, social, and technological boundaries of design and function, exemplifying the symposium's organizer Kenn Glenn's desire to "challenge the sculptors to expand their creative limits."
 Bloc, a renowned engineer, artist, and architect, took on the project and spent eight weeks in the summer of 1965 working with structural engineers, architects, and builders to prepare drawings, blueprints, and a miniature maquette of this massive tower.
-While financial issues delayed the building of Bloc's design for seven years, the Carlson/Bloc Tower finally soared 65 feet above the CSULB campus, establishing a visible emblem of the institution’s student population of 30,000 students while also showcasing Bloc's innovative oeuvre.
+While financial issues delayed the building of Bloc's design for seven years, the Carlson/Bloc Tower finally soared 65 feet above the CSULB campus, establishing a visible emblem of the institution's student population of 30,000 students while also showcasing Bloc's innovative oeuvre.
 Bloc once stated that his idea for the tower design came from his studies since towns used to be distinguished by aesthetically beautiful and functional monuments like this.
 He connected his project to a lengthy historic past of structures, such as the Islamic minaret, whose winding interiors might evoke in man a spiritual journey to enlightenment, by deploying a coiled framework.

 California State College at Long Beach released a press announcement on December 2, 1971, six years after the symposium, announcing the long-awaited building of the Carlson/Bloc Tower.
 The tower's construction had been postponed since the 1965 symposia, with an estimated cost of $44,900.
 Finally, work on the tower could begin courtesy of Louise Carlson's generous donation and extra funding from the LBCSC Foundation.

-Bloc’s effort for carving out relationships between both people and the organic form continues to shine brightly on the CSULB campus thanks to the magnificent grandeur of the Carlson/Bloc Tower.
-"With my work, I seek to unite man with his environment in a warmer, more personal relationship," he once stated.
-Bloc's tower will continue to unify the CSULB campus for many years to come.